The Belgian EU presidency for Culture programme

 The EU ministers responsible for culture convene during the Culture Council.
 In addition to continuing the ongoing European cultural agendas, Belgium takes the initiative to draft council conclusions regarding the digital transformation of the cultural and creative sectors.
 Unlike legislation, council conclusions are not legally binding; but instead represent the member states' position on specific themes.
 Therefore, following debates among the member states, the Council takes a political stance on a subject or issue.

-These council conclusions focus on the theme of 'strengthening the Cultural and Creative Sectors and Industries through data-driven approach for audience participation and development'.
-While some member states have already taken initiatives regarding digital data collection and communication on cultural offerings, there is a lack of overarching coordination and knowledge sharing among countries.
+These council conclusions focus on the theme of 'empowering the cultural and creative sectors in data-driven audience development'.
+Several member states have already taken initiatives regarding digital data collection and communication on cultural offerings.
+However, there is a need for a shared framework for pooling efforts and strengthening collaboration on a larger scale.
 European collaboration could offer numerous benefits, such as the ability to centrally exchange data from member states and cultural organisations, fostering shared insights.
 The European Union already possesses the necessary tools to facilitate coordination and data exchange between countries.

 Within Belgium, significant projects on this theme are currently underway.
 Belgium, alongside other countries pioneering in (digital) data on cultural participation, can take a leading role in designing guidelines and quality standards at the European level.